 Murchison River Gorge.
 Inland part of the Kalbarri National Park

-Invest in a Fly Net
+12. Invest In A Fly Net

 The flies were so annoying that we had to use our clothing to create makeshift head covers to get us through the first few hours in the park.
 We soon discovered that fly nets can be purchased in any local grocery/convenience shops and at most gas stations in the area.

-The nets are stupid expensive at $7, but it’s a small fee to pay for being able to enjoy the parks without 100 flies on your face.
+The nets are stupidly expensive at $7, but it’s a small fee to pay for being able to enjoy the parks without 100 flies on your face.
 The money is well worth it, so don’t hesitate to spend it upfront.

 western australia road trip